panphora/smashingthingstogether/content/post/making-a-blog-with-hugo.md

 Skip this section if you already know that static websites are, in general, faster, less expensive, more customizeable, and more secure than dynamic websites.

-**Faster:** Many web servers are automatically tuned to serve static websites.
-Dynamic website *can* be just as fast, it just requires a lot more maintenance and tuning.
+**Faster:** Many web servers are automatically optimized to serve static websites.
+Dynamic website *can* be just as fast, it just usually requires a lot more maintenance and tuning.

 **Less expensive:** I pay a few cents per month to host a static website on Amazon's S3 service.
 I pay absolutely nothing to host a couple websites on GitHub pages.
 In contrast, the 3 simple Ghost blogs I host on Runkite end up costing me $15 a month.